HACManchester/LaserCutter.PCB.Making/Examples/LPC810.Pong2/Shopping List.md

 ### Footprints

-1. Add Power LED Footprint
+1. check pin numbers for switches is correct on the PCB
-2. Add Footprints for all switches
+2. check Footprints for all switches
-3. Check Diode Footprint is SOD-323 on PCB
+3. check Footprints for Phono Sockets
-4. Add Footprints for Phono Sockets
+4. Resize board / auto place / auto route